lod4hss-apps/logre/documentation/get-started.md

 - AllegroGraph: Create a “repository”
 - Fuseki: Set up a “dataset”

-For project organization, we recommend separating named graphs—this can be configured in AllegroGraph.
+For project organization, we recommend separating default named graphs (by default on Fuseki, but needs to be configured with Allegrograph).

 ---